colinmichaellynch/colinmichaellynch/README.md

 How can we efficiently uncover the mechanisms driving complex systems?

-Empirical studies reveal the structure and variability of real biological systems.
+-Empirical studies reveal the structure and variability of real biological systems.
-Experimental design methods ensure that limited observational resources are used efficiently.
+-Experimental design methods ensure that limited observational resources are used efficiently.
-Statistical frameworks allow rigorous inference from complex datasets.
+-Statistical frameworks allow rigorous inference from complex datasets.
-Computational models allow exploration of mechanisms that cannot easily be manipulated experimentally.
+-Computational models allow exploration of mechanisms that cannot easily be manipulated experimentally.

 Together, these approaches provide an integrated strategy for understanding collective phenomena in complex adaptive systems.